What makes a great picnic spot? Shade, trees, hidden places to explore and play.

 Eric Armishaw Park, Point Chevalier

 This park is a great place to watch the windsurfers on a breezy day, and it has a playground too.
-If you hang a right, you can take the boardwalk on the 40-minute Eric Armishaw to Waterview path, but heading left takes you along the shoreline to one of Point Chevalier’s best-kept secret beaches.
+If you hang a left, you can take the boardwalk on the 40-minute Eric Armishaw to Waterview path, but heading right takes you along the shoreline to one of Point Chevalier’s best-kept secret beaches.

 Royal Reserve, Massey